 OEH:7020 | Independent Study in Occupational and Environmental Health | arr. |

-Applicants must apply through the Schools of Public Health Application Service (SOPHAS); they also must apply for admission to the Graduate College through the University of Iowa Office of Admissions.
+Applicants must apply through the Schools of Public Health Application Service (SOPHAS); they also must apply for admission to the Graduate College through University of Iowa Admissions.
 For detailed application information and admission requirements, visit the How to Apply to Occupational and Environmental Health on the department's website.

 The occupational and environmental health faculty takes several factors into consideration when evaluating applications for admission, including grade-point averages, letters of recommendation, intent and motivation for graduate study, and research interests.
 Students with deficiencies in one area may be admitted if all other components of their application are very strong.